jangler/oracles-randomizer/notes.md

 - $3b22 = updateInteraction
 - $074e = copy byte from hl to de, incrementing both

+## functions

+- 0:2a15 = setLinkIDOverride
+- 4:460c = getTransformedLinkID
+- 6:4865 = checkUseItems
+- 6:4911 = checkItem
+- 6:4925 = initializeParentItem
+- 6:4931 = chooseParentItemSlot
+- 6:4994 = parentItemUpdate (the good stuff; what happens when an item is used)

 ## notable ram addresses

 these all get checked in a normal frame, just for display purposes: